 In Google Optimize, when you click the blue ‘CREATE EXPERIMENT’ button, you will be presented with 3 types of test:

 Which you choose depends on a few factors:

 These questions are important for deciding which test will work for you.
 If your website is set up to be flexible with the ability to create and deindex pages, then I recommend creating a new version of the page you wish to test and using a Redirect test to see which yields the best results.
 If you are unable to easily edit, create and/or deindex pages, then I would recommend creating installing the Google Chrome Optimize Extension and using the A/B test option.

-Now that you’ve decided which test to carry out, we’ll be looking at setting up either an A/B test or Redirect test in the next part of the Google Optimize Beginner’s Guide.
-Stay tuned for more!
+Now that you’ve decided which test to carry out, we demonstrate how to set up an A/B test in the next part of this beginner’s guide to Google Optimize.

 We’ll help you determine the most effective digital marketing plan for your business.